HomeGuidesAPI ReferenceChangelog

 Account Energy Balance Query

-First call the node HTTP interface wallet/getaccountresource to obtain the current resource status of the account, and then calculate the energy balance by the following formula:
+First, call the node HTTP interface wallet/getaccountresource to obtain the current resource status of the account, and then calculate the Energy balance through the following formula:

 Energy Balance = EnergyLimit - EnergyUsed